 Having established the need for Travel Insurance, let us look at what is available.
 Can you get it free of cost for your Company?
 YES you can.
 My first proposal is that you consider purchasing your company’s travel arrangements through a Corporate Purchasing Card.

 It is also referred to as a Lodged Card, by some Credit Card companies.
 Not only do such programmes provide your company with attractive credit terms, but they also always come with free insurance.
 Their programmes insure the traveller against most contingencies.
 It happens automatically every time a ticket for travel is purchased against the card.
-As I mentioned earlier, there is no additional charges for travel insurance.
+As I mentioned earlier, there are no additional charges for travel insurance.
 It comes as part of the Credit Card services offering.
 In my past experience, I have offered this facility to several clients of mine, who have always benefitted from the Card programmes.
 Many have successfully filed claims each year, and received just compensation.